Sweet pumpkin filling baked between layers of almond oatmeal crumble for delicious and seasonal vegan and gluten-free Pumpkin Bars.

 As an adult I realize that practicing traditions takes deliberation and dedication and I am so grateful that I learned the importance of taking the time and establishing these rituals.
 My parents did well and now the torch is passed on to me.
 I hope I can give Eden and Nash all the magic that was given me.

-We enjoyed these Pumpkin Date bars with our lunch on the farm – I brought them in lieu of the farm’s apple cider doughnuts that I thought might tempt Eden.
+We enjoyed these Gluten-Free Pumpkin Bars with our lunch on the farm – I brought them in lieu of the farm’s apple cider doughnuts that I thought might tempt Eden.
 A date-sweetened pumpkin pie filling in between two layers of cinnamon oat crumble beats out doughnuts

 any most days.

-- Preheat the oven to 375.
-Spray an 8x8 baking sheet and set aside.
+Preheat the oven to 375.
+Spray an 8x8 baking pan and set aside.

 - Soak the pitted dates for 30 minutes.
 Drain and place in a food processor along with the remaining pumpkin filling ingredients.
 Blend until smooth, scraping down the sides of the bowl as needed.
 Set aside.